Burthorpe/burthorpe/README.md

 If you do not wish to use vagrant or other development tools contained in this repo, then you may setup your own development environment.
 The site root is located at `burthorpe/public`.

-If you are using your own development environment, don't forget to run `composer install --dev` from within the `burthorpe` directory.
+If you are using your own development environment, don't forget to run `composer install --dev` from within the root directory.

 ## Copyright & License